Donaghmede: History and naming

 The once popular Saint Donagh's Well, a holy well, was regularly visited for hundreds of years.
 It is said that the waters of Saint Donagh's Well healed eyes and rejuvenated eyesight.
 Saint Donagh's Well was once one of three local holy wells which were visited in procession.
+The well was still extant in 1958, but by 1970 there was no remains left of it following the culverting of a local stream.

 In the northern part of Donaghmede is Grange Abbey, historically "a small church within the Grange of Baldoyle" which served as a chapel for the lands of the Priory of All Saints (now the site of Trinity College Dublin).
 The chapel, which once hosted a small parliamentary meeting, has been in ruins since at least 1615.

 Facilities and amenities

 Parks

-The redeveloped Father Collins Park was officially opened by the Lord Mayor of Dublin in May 2009 and is Ireland's first "sustainable park" with five 50KW wind turbines protruding from the central linear water feature and providing power for public lighting, maintenance depots and football club changing rooms.
-The park also features a skate park, 2 playgrounds, 6 playing pitches, picnic areas with outdoor chess/draughts boards, natural woodlands and a peripheral running/cycling track.
-Further information on the park including pictures, opening times etc. can be found on the Dublin City Council website.
+The redeveloped Father Collins Park was officially opened by the Lord Mayor of Dublin in May 2009 and has been described as Ireland's first "sustainable park" with five 50KW wind turbines protruding from the central linear water feature and providing power for public lighting, maintenance depots and football club changing rooms.
+The park also features a skate park, two playgrounds, six playing pitches, picnic areas with outdoor chess/draughts boards, natural woodlands and a peripheral running/cycling track.

-Other green spaces lie around the main complex of schools, around the church and along the Kilbarrack Stream and above its culverted course.

 Education

-There are four primary (two junior, Scoil Bhride and St Kevin's, two senior, Holy Trinity and Naomh Colmcille) and three secondary schools (Grange Community College, Donahies Community School and Gaelcholáiste Reachrann) in the area, and a "vertical" school – catering for children from Junior Infants to Sixth Class – St Francis of Assisi Primary School – in the Belmayne estate in nearby Balgriffin.
+There are four primary (two junior, Scoil Bhride and St Kevin's, two senior, Holy Trinity and Naomh Colmcille) and three secondary schools (Grange Community College, Donahies Community School and Gaelcholáiste Reachrann) in the area, and two "vertical" schools – catering for children from Junior Infants to Sixth Class – St Francis of Assisi Primary School and Belmayne ETNS – in the Belmayne estate in nearby Balgriffin.

-Civic facilities

-There is a Dublin Public Libraries branch library in the main shopping centre.
+There is also a Dublin Public Libraries branch library in the local shopping centre.